Hyperrcompute/Nodeflare-Docs/docs/usage-guide/usage-overview.md

 sidebar_position: 4
 ---

-# Using Hypercompute
+# Using Hyperrcompute

-Hypercompute is a peer-to-peer remote compute execution platform that enables you to deploy lightweight, ephemeral Docker containers over a decentralized network.
-Whether you're providing compute resources or consuming them, Hypercompute makes distributed computing accessible and secure.
+Hyperrcompute is a peer-to-peer remote compute execution platform that enables you to deploy lightweight, ephemeral Docker containers over a decentralized network.
+Whether you're providing compute resources or consuming them, Hyperrcompute makes distributed computing accessible and secure.

 ## 🚀 Key Capabilities

-**For Compute Providers (Earn Crypto):**
+**For Compute Providers (Earn):**
 - Share your device's computing power with the network
 - Run secure, isolated Docker containers for clients
-- Earn cryptocurrency for providing resources
+- Earn for providing resources
 - Set custom pricing and availability schedules

 **For Compute Consumers (Access Power):**